Sunday, April 21, 2013

 Rags Daniels, the author of Lallapaloosa, wrote:

-'The Audubon Caper' is… utterly compelling, riveting, factual roller coaster ride.
+'The Audubon Caper' is an utterly compelling, riveting, factual roller coaster ride.

 PS; I guarantee you will hate reaching the end.

-R. Murry has written a good book here with plenty to excite and interest the reader and adding reality to the story.
+R. Murry has written a good book here, with plenty to excite and interest the reader and add reality to the story.
 The fluency and pace kept me on edge until the end.
-This was a most enjoyable read and if you like thrillers then this one could be for you.
+This was a most enjoyable read, and if you like thrillers, then this one could be for you.

 The fluency and pace keep the reader on edge until the final page.
 It’s a most enjoyable read...